A5/1: Attacks on A5/1 as used in GSM

 In 2007 Universities of Bochum and Kiel started a research project to create a massively parallel FPGA-based cryptographic accelerator COPACOBANA.
 COPACOBANA was the first commercially available solution using fast time-memory trade-off techniques that could be used to attack the popular A5/1 and A5/2 algorithms, used in GSM voice encryption, as well as the Data Encryption Standard (DES).
 It also enables brute force attacks against GSM eliminating the need of large precomputed lookup tables.

 In 2008, the group The Hackers Choice launched a project to develop a practical attack on A5/1.
 The attack requires the construction of a large look-up table of approximately 3 terabytes.
 Together with the scanning capabilities developed as part of the sister project, the group expected to be able to record any GSM call or SMS encrypted with A5/1, and within about 3–5 minutes derive the encryption key and hence listen to the call and read the SMS in clear.
 But the tables weren't released.

 A similar effort, the A5/1 Cracking Project, was announced at the 2009 Black Hat security conference by cryptographers Karsten Nohl and Sascha Krißler.
 It created the look-up tables using Nvidia GPGPUs via a peer-to-peer distributed computing architecture.
 Starting in the middle of September 2009, the project ran the equivalent of 12 Nvidia GeForce GTX 260.
 According to the authors, the approach can be used on any cipher with key size up to 64-bits.

 In December 2009, the A5/1 Cracking Project attack tables for A5/1 were announced by Chris Paget and Karsten Nohl.
 The tables use a combination of compression techniques, including rainbow tables and distinguished point chains.
 These tables constituted only parts of the 1.7 TB completed table and had been computed during three months using 40 distributed CUDA nodes and then published over BitTorrent.
 More recently the project has announced a switch to faster ATI Evergreen code, together with a change in the format of the tables and Frank A. Stevenson announced breaks of A5/1 using the ATI generated tables.

 Documents leaked by Edward Snowden in 2013 state that the NSA "can process encrypted A5/1".

+Using A5/1 as pseudorandom generator

+Since the degrees of the three LFSRs are relatively prime, the period of this generator is the product of the periods of the three LFSRs, which represents 2^64 bits (2 to the power of 64).

+One might think of using A5/1 as pseudo-random generator with a 64-bit initialization seed (key size), but it is not reliable.
+It loses its randomness after only 8 MB (which represents the period of the largest of the three registers).